tidalmigrations/tidalmigrations.github.io/pages/user guides/troubleshoot-ansibletower.md

 ### Proxy

-Does Ansible Tower need to use a proxy to reach the Tidal Migrations, ie. the internet?
+Does Ansible Tower need to use a proxy to reach the Tidal, ie. the internet?
 If so you need to set the environment variables for the proxy.

 ### License